mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

-Now that you have the outcome and exposure data, you can choose a chromosome and genetic variants within *chosen* distance of each other and within *chosen* Ld-range, to run the causal analysis.
-Please note that this outcome data is not harmonized with the effect allele of the exposure data.
+Now that you have the harmonized data, you can choose a chromosome and genetic variants within *chosen* distance of each other and within *chosen* Ld-range, to run the causal analysis.

   ![short pipeline](Pipeline2.png)

 ### 4.4.1  Choose your *Snp* and get exposure and outcome data within *chosen* distance.

-To make sure that you have data from the same locus and of *snps* within *chosen* distance (ex.
-1Mb) of each other, you can choose a *snp* and run the function `Prune_Snps_pos.py`.
-Once you run this, you will get SNPs (that pass a certain p-value threshold, ex.
-5E-8) on the chromosome (integer given as argument for chromosome number) within *chosen* distance around the position of the *snp* (specified by the argument for position of this *snp*), saved in *.csv* file.
-These files will be saved in the new folder (datasets) within the same directory as the original files with the suffix of the chromosome and position appended to them.
+To make sure that you have data from the same locus and of *Snps* within *chosen* distance (ex.
+1Mb) of each other, you can choose a *Snp* and run the function `Prune_Snps_pos.py`.
+Once you run this, you will get *Snps* (that pass a certain p-value threshold, ex.
+5E-8) on the chromosome (integer given as argument for chromosome number) within *chosen* distance around the position of the *Snp* (specified by the argument for position of this *snp*), saved in *.csv* file.
+These files will be saved in the new folder (*datasets*) within the same directory as the original files with the suffix of the chromosome and position appended to them.

 ![Directory craeted for new dataset in Prune_Snps_pos.py](git_pic3.png)